-To format the code in a method so that the code uses the correct indentations and whitespace formats, press Tab, or right-click in the method editor and select Indent and Format ( $\equiv$ ).
+To format the code in a method so that the code uses the correct indentations and whitespace formats, press Tab, or right-click in the Method Editor and select Indent and Format (🚍).
 The formatting and insertion of whitespaces applies to the selected part of the method's code or to the current line if no code is selected.
-By default, indentation and whitespace formatting also happen automatically when the keyboard focus leaves the method editor window.
-You can specify if you want indentation and formatting to be applied automatically when leaving the method editor window.
+By default, indentation and whitespace formatting also happen automatically when the keyboard focus leaves the Method Editor window.
+You can specify if you want indentation and formatting to be applied automatically when leaving the Method Editor window using the Indent and format automatically check box on the Methods page in the Preferences dialog box.
 The formatting is the same as that used for the automatically generated code that you can record in the Model Builder.
 The following list includes the most common whitespace rules:

-- There is no space after a left parenthesis or before a right parenthesis. - There is no space between a function name and the left parenthesis or between with and the left parenthesis. - There is a space after keywords such as if, while, for, and catch. - There is a space before and after operators, such as =, ==, <=, \, +, %, &&, and ||. - There is a space after semicolon characters, but not before. - There is no trailing whitespace on lines that contain at least one non-whitespace character.
+- There is no space after a left parenthesis or before a right parenthesis. - There is no space between a function name and the left parenthesis or between with and the left parenthesis. - There is a space after keywords such as if, while, for, and catch. - There is a space before and after operators, such as =, ==, <=, , +, %, &&, and ||. - There is a space after semicolon characters, but not before. - There is no trailing whitespace on lines that contain at least one non-whitespace character.